-Below the overhead lockers is a cooker hood and also an LED lamp, individually switched, for illumination.
+Below the overhead lockers is a cooker hood, with light and a fan and another LED lamp for illumination of the worktop.

 When fitted, the microwave oven is housed in one of the kitchen units above the worktop.
 Electrical sockets, both 230V and 12V, are also fitted above the worktop.